syncfusion-content/xamarin-docs/Xamarin/Tabbed-View/ImageSource.md

 ---
 layout: post
-title: Image Source Support for Syncfusion TabView Control
+title: ImageSource in Xamarin Tabbed View control | Syncfusion
-description: Provides support for Image Source & Font Image Source support in SfTabItem headers for adding custom images.
+description: Learn here all about ImageSource support in Syncfusion Xamarin Tabbed View (SfTabView) control and more.
 platform: Xamarin
 control: TabView
 documentation: ug
 ---

-# Image source in SfTabItem
+# ImageSource in Xamarin Tabbed View (SfTabView)

 The `ImageSource` property customizes the icon image of SfTabView by adding a custom image.